glennvorhes/cmaa/README.md

-# openlayers-react-example
+# CMAA

-Demonstion application to show how React, Redux, and OpenLayers work together.
+Demonstration application to show how React, Redux, and OpenLayers work together.

 Setup